1140 Misconduct in Research and Creative Activity

 REPORTING THE ALLEGATION

-An allegation of misconduct in research/create activity should be made to the appropriate department head or dean who shall report the allegation to the Provost/ Vice Chancellor.
-The Provost/ Vice Chancellor shall notify the person accused of misconduct, his or her dean or department head, and the President of Faculty Senate, in writing, than an inquiry will be conducted.
+An allegation of misconduct in research/create activity should be made to the appropriate department head or dean who shall report the allegation to the Senior Vice Chancellor/Provost.
+The Senior Vice Chancellor/Provost shall notify persons accused of misconduct, their dean or department head, and the President of Faculty Senate, in writing, that an inquiry will be conducted.
 The notification shall include a statement of the alleged misconduct reported.

 ASSESSMENT OF ALLEGATIONS

-Upon receiving an allegation of research misconduct, the Provost will assess the allegation to determine whether it is sufficiently credible and specific so that potential evidence of research misconduct may be identified and whether the allegation falls within the definition of research misconduct adopted by the university and the federal sponsor.
+Upon receiving an allegation of research misconduct, the Senior Vice Chancellor/Provost will assess the allegation to determine whether it is sufficiently credible and specific so that potential evidence of research misconduct may be identified and whether the allegation falls within the definition of research misconduct adopted by the university and the federal sponsor.
 An inquiry must be conducted if these criteria are met.

-The assessment period should be brief, preferably concluded within a week.
-In conducting the assessment, the Provost need not interview the Complainant, Respondent, or other witnesses, or gather data beyond any that may be haven submitted with the allegation, except as necessary to determine whether the allegation is sufficiently credible and specific so that potential evidence of research misconduct may be identified.
+The assessment period should be brief, preferably concluded within 10 business days.
+In conducting the assessment, the Senior Vice Chancellor/Provost may interview the Complainant, Respondent, or other witnesses, or gather data beyond any that may be have been submitted with the allegation, as necessary to determine whether the allegation is sufficiently credible and specific so that potential evidence of research misconduct may be identified.
+All parties will be informed of any new evidence and have 2 business days to respond to the Senior Vice Chancellor/Provost.
+The paperwork generated by the investigation will be stored in the Senior Vice Chancellor/Provost’s office for seven years.